 MUSEUM OF SCIENCE AND INDUSTRY – Chicago, IL – August 2006 to June 2010

 Project Director (2007 to 2010)

 Reported to VP, Collections & Exhibitions.
-Directed creative efforts of seven staff and 25+ vendors to renovate the west wing and introduce Science Storms, a 26,000 sq. ft. permanent exhibition on physics and chemistry featuring a three-story tornado, live fire, 30-foot rainbow, 200 artifacts, and 50 interactive stations.
-Delivered world-class visitor experience which was named one of the 20 Most Influential Exhibitions This Century by the Society for Experiential and Graphic Design (2018).
-Science Storms received the industry’s top design awards: AAM award for Overall Excellence in Exhibitions (2011); ASTC Roy Shafer Leading Edge Award for Visitor Experience (2011); and Themed Entertainment Association’s Thea Award for Outstanding Achievement (2010).
+Directed creative efforts of 7 staff and 25+ vendors to renovate the west wing and introduce Science Storms, a 26,000 sq. ft. permanent exhibition on physics and chemistry featuring a three-story tornado, live fire, 30-foot rainbow, 200 artifacts, and 50 interactive stations.
+Delivered a world-class visitor experience which received the industry’s top design awards: AAM award for Overall Excellence in Exhibitions (2011); ASTC Roy Shafer Leading Edge Award for Visitor Experience (2011); and Themed Entertainment Association’s Thea Award for Outstanding Achievement (2010).
+It was named one of the 20 Most Influential Exhibitions This Century by the Society for Experiential and Graphic Design (2018).

 Senior Project Manager (2006 to 2007)

-Performed project management through schematic design.
-Established the $30 million budget projection, developed the four-year schedule, produced RFPs and contracts, and secured landmark approval for building modifications.
-Initiated museum’s first podcast series and launched a behind-the-scenes blog.
+Performed project management through completion of the Science Storms schematic design phase.
+Established the $30 million projected budget and four-year schedule; produced RFPs and contracts; and secured landmark approval for building modifications.
+Initiated museum’s first podcast series and exhibit blog.